Tips for Developing Story Writing Ideas

 - What happens when you mix Hamlet with Star Trek?
 Well, you might get something that looks like Star Wars.
 Take a traditional legend or folk tale and send it to space or place it in a magical fairyland to give it a new twist.

 - It works both ways.
 You can take a modern story and put it in a historical setting.
 Star Trek is about explorers who are deeply humanitarian.
 Could there have been such explorers on Earth thousands of years ago?

-- If you can create a believable and complex character, then chances are, you can also evolve a story from the character’s emotional landscape and personal experiences.
+- If you can create a believable and complex character, you can evolve a story from the character’s emotional landscape and personal experiences.

 - A romance horror story, a western set in space, a chick-lit war story, and a fairy tale about the business world are all ways you can combine genres to inspire writing ideas.

 - Instead of starting with a story, start with a big idea.
 How do you explore abstract concepts like sacrifice, redemption, rebirth, and wrath through story?

 Sometimes, by brainstorming established genres, stories, and themes, you’ll find that an original idea emerges.

 More Specific Story Writing Ideas